Novavax COVID-19 shot could be cleared for US use by May: CEO

 Novavax had promised to deliver 110 million doses to the US government by the end of the third quarter.
 That could happen as early as July, Erck said.

+The Novavax shot, if authorised, would add to the vaccine options for millions of Americans awaiting immunization against the coronavirus.

-Novavax shot would be the fourth to receive authorisation for use in the US Johnson & Johnson's vaccine was given clearance on Saturday.
-Pfizer and Moderna were authorized in December.
+Johnson & Johnson's one-dose vaccine on Saturday become the third to win US emergency use authorisation (EUA).
+Vaccines produced by Pfizer with partner BioNTech and Moderna received EUAs in December.

-Novavax's shot is a two-dose regiment like Pfizer's and Moderna's but is easier to ship as it can be stored at referigerator temperatures, rather than in a freezer.
+Novavax's vaccine is a two-dose regimen like Pfizer's and Moderna's, but is easier to ship as it can be stored at refrigerator temperatures, rather than frozen.

-Novavax on Monday reported that its net loss widened to US$177.6 million, or US$2.70 per share, in the fourth quarter, from US$31.8 million, or US$1.13 per share a year earlier.

-Boosted by vaccine business, revenue rose to US$279.7 million from US$8.8 million a year earlier.

-Novavax shares rose as much as 2.4 per cent after it announced earnings Monday.

-Novavax promised to deliver doses to the United States after it was awarded US$1.6 billion to help finance research, development and production of a COVID-19 vaccine.
+Novavax promised to deliver doses to the United States after the Trump administration awarded it US$1.6 billion to help finance research, development and production of a COVID-19 vaccine.

-An early data readout in January from its UK trial showed the vaccine to be around 96 per cent effective against the original version of the coronavirus and around 86 per cent effective against the now widely circulating variant first discovered in Britain.

 Novavax completed enrollment of its 30,000-subject US-based trial in February.